codeforequity-at/botium-speech-processing/README.md

 ### Software and Hardware Requirements

-* Several gigs of RAM and 40GB free HD space
+* 8GB of RAM (accessible for Docker) and 20GB free HD space
 * Internet connectivity
 * [docker](https://docs.docker.com/)
 * [docker-compose](https://docs.docker.com/compose/)

+_Note: memory usage can be reduced if only one language is required - default configuration comes with two languages._

 ### Build Docker Containers